maxzheng/great-life-guide/README.rst

 To iteratively get closer to your vision and goals, follow these 5 simple steps to continously improve yourself:

-1. Set the context for other steps.
+1. Set stage that enables you.
 E.g. Life is a game, so relax and have fun!
 2. Set intentions based on your vision, mission, and goals.
 3. Be mindful of the present with acceptance.
 4. Do the right thing.